BlockchainCommons/developer-web-site/_pages/tech/identity/index.md

 ## ![](/assets/badges/cliques.png) Cryptographic Cliques

-**SSI Architure.** Cliques are a new model for SSI architecture that uses FROST signatures to define identity as relationships between entities.
+**SSI Architecture.** Cliques are a new model for SSI architecture that uses FROST signatures to define identity as relationships between entities.